25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core.md

 ## Telemetry

-Telemetry is on by default.
+Telemetry is on by default

 - Set `$Env:DOTNET_CLI_TELEMETRY_OPTOUT = 1` to opt out